hackclub/hackpad/hackpads/DINO_run-hackpad/README.md

 ## Firmware
 i used KMK, without creating a matrix.
 And the OLED displays a dino (itll be animated later on)

+## Note
+This is a small part of a bigger project im working on - thats why my case is that big

 ## BOM
 - 1 XIAO SEED RP2040 dip
 - 1 SSD1306